 For most people, there is no doubt about whether their home is their primary, or principal, residence.
 If you live in your house year-round and have done so for years, your house is clearly your primary residence.
 But for some people, the question of whether a property they own is or is not their primary residence is a difficult question to answer.
 Take, for example, someone who splits their time between a home in New York and another in Florida, or a person who rents out their home while they live temporarily overseas.

-Whether your home is your primary residence or not is significant when you are facing foreclosure.
-Many of the federal foreclosure prevention programs and the federal law exempting borrowers from paying income tax on forgiven mortgage debt only apply to a borrower’s primary residence.
+Whether your home is your primary residence or not is significant if you've gone through a foreclosure because the federal law exempting borrowers from paying income tax on forgiven mortgage debt only applies to a borrower’s primary residence.

 Primary Residence Defined

 Even before the housing meltdown in the United States, the question of whether a home was a borrower’s primary residence was relevant for tax purposes.
 Homeowners receive a number of benefits under the U.S. tax code: the deduction from income of mortgage interest and property tax payments and the exclusion from capital gains of any increase in a home’s value when the home is sold.
 Yet the tax code fails to give a concrete definition of primary residence.

 In one of its publications, the IRS defines principal residence as your “main home,” then goes on to define main home as follows: “Your main home is the home where you ordinarily live most of the time.
 You can have only one main home at one time.”
 Elsewhere, the IRS states that a main home can be a house, houseboat, mobile home, cooperative apartment, or condominium.
 Basically, as long as the home has a place for you to sleep, a bathroom, and a kitchen, it can be your primary residence.